GallowayLabMIT/protocols/docs/general/clean_autoclave_guideline.rst

 Autoclaving
 -------------------

 Glassware and plastics are autoclaved as needed.
 Usually, this amounts to twice a week.
-Clean glassware on the drying rack will be autoclaved as well as any empty tip or tube boxes.
+Clean glassware on the appropriate storage shelf (i.e., wooden shelves next to the entrance to main TC) will be autoclaved as well as any empty tip or tube boxes in the autoclave area next to the sink.

 Prep materials as described below and place in autoclave-safe bin (located on the racks above the sink).
 The autoclave is located in room 56-414 and requires card access.
 To operate the autoclave, first ensure there is not a program currently running.
 If someone else is currently running the autoclave, fill out your information in the autoclave log (date, name, phone number, office number, PI initials, and cycle time) on the metal shelves and write "next" to the left.
-Once the autoclave is free, cross this out and fill in the start time for your desired cycle.
+Once the autoclave is free, cross out "next" and fill in the start time for your desired cycle.
 Open the door by turning the wheel fully counterclockwise, then turn the lever counterclockwise.
 Place the bins on the racks inside the autoclave and close the door, first turning the lever and then the wheel fully clockwise.
 Using the screen on the autoclave, ensure the jacket is turned on and select your desired cycle: